Brahms German Requiem by Candlelight

 Mark Forkgen Conductor

 Canticum is one of the most musically versatile chamber choirs in the country.
-Now in its 22nd season, it is praised for accomplished performances of major works and for exploring contemporary repertoire.
-The choir has also commissioned new writing and gives regular first performances.
+Now in its 24th season, it is known for its accomplished performances of major works and for exploring contemporary repertoire.

-The choir stages regular trips abroad, with Italy a favourite destination.
-Canticum has toured with works including Purcell’s Dido and Aeneas, and Handel’s Messiah and Israel in Egypt, a performance which opened the Viterbo Early Music Festival to a packed audience.
+The choir stages regular trips abroad, most recently to Bulgaria at the invitation of the British Embassy in Sofia.
+Italy has been a favourite destination, where the choir has taken repertoire including Purcell’s Dido and Aeneas, and Handel’s Messiah and Israel in Egypt, which opened the Viterbo Early Music Festival.

 Recording, too, has an important place in Canticum’s schedule.
 The existing catalogue includes ‘A Hymn to the Virgin’, with works by Victoria, Poulenc and Panufnik, and ‘A Christmas Carol’, recorded in aid of the Samaritans.
 Both are on the Meridian label.
 ‘In the Gloom of Whiteness’ with Craft Music features work by Colin Riley, Fraser Trainer and Keith Roberts.
 The live recording of Sir Peter Maxwell Davies’s ‘Step by Circle’ and ‘Two Latin Motets’ is available on MaxOpus.
 Canticum’s most recent recording, ‘The Christmas Story’, was released in December 2010 by the Classical Recording Company.